malachimda101/weather-email/README.md

 # weather-email
-A program that calls on a weather api, formats the data, and sends the user an email with the data.
+A program that calls on a weather APIi, formats the data, and sends the information to a list of email recipients